Many people have heard how good a mini split can be and may want to install a DIY kit but worry about the difficulty.

 A Disconnect box will need to be placed close to the outside unit so it can be shut off or on during maintenance or an emergency.

-So What Is the Easiest Mini Split to Install?
+What Is the Easiest Mini Split to Install?

 - No Need for Vacuum Pump or Gauges

-- Come with Line-Set in a Vacuum
+- Comes with Line-Set in a Vacuum.

-- Mesh Line Set-that doesn’t Kink
+- Mesh Line Set-that does not Kink

 - Leakage Detection

-The main big feature that makes the MRCOOL Mini Split easy to install is the Quick Connect Line-set that comes sealed.
+The main big feature that makes the MRCOOL Mini Split easy to install is the Quick Connect line-set that comes sealed.

-The line-set comes already in a vacuum with the tips having a seal that is broken when bolted on.
+The line-set comes already in a vacuum, with the tips having a seal that is broken when bolted on.

 MRCOOL DIY unit can also detect a leak with a low coolant alarm.

-Read More About The MRCOOL Mini Split Here on Amazon
+Read More About The MRCOOL Mini Split Here on Amazon or eBay

 Installing most any Mini Split is not difficult for a handy type of person with basic skills.

-Personally I think all units are easy to install and have no problem running electrical or using HVAC vacuum pumps or gauges.
+Personally, I think all units are easy to install and have no problem running electrical or using HVAC vacuum pumps or gauges.

-Of course not having to pump down a unit into a vacuum is convenient and saves time.
+Of course, not having to pump down a unit into a vacuum is convenient and saves time.

 So far after installing the many mini split DIY kits available the MRCOOL unit has many features that make it easier to install.

-This is only my opinion so be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.
+This is only my opinion, so be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.